shoestagram/back-end/README.md

 # Shoestagram backend server
-The backend server is built using nodejs.
+The backend server is built using express js and is connected to a mysql database.

 # Install backend node dependencies